CBIIT/cellminercdb/www/files/guide.md

 <!-- /TOC -->

 <h2 id="introduction">Introduction</h2>
 CellMinerCDB is an interactive web application that simplifies access and exploration of cancer cell line pharmacogenomic data across different sources (see Metadata section for more details).
 Navigation in the application is done using main menu tabs (see figure below).
-It includes 5 tabs: Univariate Analyses, Regression Models, Metadata, Search and Help.
+It includes 6 tabs: Univariate Analyses, Multivariate Analysis, Metadata, Search, Help and Video tutorial.
 Univariate Analyses is selected by default when entering the site.
 Each option includes a side bar menu (to choose input) and a user interface output to display results.
 Analysis options are available on the top for both the Univariant Analysis and Regression model tabs (see sub-menu on figure).
 The sub-menu first option result is displayed by default (Figure 1).

 ![Screenshot of CellMinerCDB Application](files/Slide1.jpeg)